Nandini9634/Amazon-Recommender-System/README.md

 3. Rating : Rating of the corresponding product by the corresponding user .
 4. Time Stamp : Time of the rating.:

+You can download the dataset from this link: https://drive.google.com/file/d/1Kn2dl--RxyKtwNGUA53L_pM2v7FlbtPU/view?usp=sharing

 ## What I have done

 I have used the given two models in my project :